zeroisinfinity/lets_docker/README.md

-# Django Docker Development Environment
+# 🌟 lets_docker — Dockerized Django Playground

-A comprehensive Docker-based development environment for Django applications with MySQL database integration and automated project setup.
+A developer-friendly, Docker-powered Django environment with MySQL integration, interactive setup, and ready-to-run scripts.
+Polished docs with ASCII art, emojis, and Mermaid help you glide from clone → run.

 ## 🚀 Features